Kevin-Benelli/CS-157A-Team12/README.md

 # CS-157A-Team12

-FairComp is a web app that for users to compare the wages offered at a specific hospital to another hospital.
+FairComp is a web app for users to compare wages offered at different hospitals.

 The following **required** functionality is completed: